AndrewAttemptsCode/the-clicker/README.md

 ## About

-* A small project I built to practice the use of TypeScript in React.
+A small project I built to practice the use of TypeScript in React.

-* The majority of the app relies on type inference, but I also explored situations where explicit typing is needed — such as typing functional component props and working with styled-components prop interpolations.
+The majority of the app relies on type inference, but I also explored situations where explicit typing is needed — such as typing functional component props and working with styled-components prop interpolations.

+Live demo available at: https://the-clicker.pages.dev/

 ## Features
 * Responsive UI built with React and Styled Components.